Tusk-Bilasimo/Prime_Wave_Lab/README.md

 Our simulations demonstrate that the **Koide Ratio ($Q \approx 2/3$)** is a topological invariant of the prime field.
 While the prime field is asymptotically "flat" (ratio $\approx 1.0$), applying a **Torsion Coefficient ($\alpha \approx 0.495$)** warps the resonance density to hit the $2/3$ target exactly.

-### 3. Rational Prime-Mirror Resonance in Analog Circuits
-**Rational Prime-Mirror Resonance in Analog Circuits**: From Discrete Quantum Arithmetic to the Hardware Koide ConstantCurrent physics utilizes imaginary numbers (i) for oscillation, which we argue obscures foundational rational reality.
-We advocate for a discrete, rational alternative using maxel theory and harmonic analysis.
-This study tests the Prime-Mirror hypothesis and evaluates hardware coherence through the lens of PWT (Prime Wave Theory) and Koide-like mass relations.

 ---

 ## 🛠 Project Components